5 expert tips for your next IT interview

 Every candidate knows preparation is key to a successful interview, but in the tech industry this preparation should be as up-to-date as possible.

-“I always tell candidates to check the industry news and the company’s latest news too,” advises William Feint, senior manager of IT contract business solutions in Robert Walters’ Tokyo office.
+“I always tell candidates to check the industry news and the company’s latest news too,” advises Jessica Newman, associate consultant of technology at Robert Walters’ Dubai office.
 “If the company is heading off in a certain direction, whether it’s AI or machine learning, make sure you know about it and have something to say about it.”

 Make your CV stand out

-In the IT marketplace, candidates must ensure that their CV is able to capture the imagination of the hiring manager as quickly as possible, advises Wayne Bennett, associate director for IT in Robert Walters’ Manchester office.
+In the IT marketplace, candidates must ensure that their CV is able to capture the imagination of the hiring manager as quickly as possible, advises Nicholas Jones, senior manager of technology in Robert Walters’ Dubai office.

 “The very first part of your CV should include a short summary of three key achievements from your career so far that are relevant to the role you’re applying for,” he says.
 “If you work on a service desk that has improved its first contact resolution or implemented software that’s made things measurably more efficient, for example, then make that your headline achievement.